MattDrennan/GreenworksMap/README.md

 1. Create a database named “ecomap.”
 1. Run “ecomap.sql” on the database.
 1. Run the webapp folder on TomCat 10.
 WARNING: Tomcat 9 will not work.
-1. You may need to adjust the port number in “src->main->webapp->java->com->GREENWORKS->eco->constants->DatabaseConstants.java” from 8889 to 3306.
-You will probably need to change the USERNAME and PASSWORD as well.
-DatabaseConstants.java is where the Connector and Hibenate recieve their properties.
 1. Create a file, 'cred.js', in the root directory of 'webmap' with the following:
 ```
 var mapKey = 'MAP_KEY_HERE';
 ```
-6. Create a "Cred.java" file in "com/GREENWORKS/eco" with the following:
+5. Create a "Cred.java" file in "com/GREENWORKS/eco" with the following:
 ```
 package com.GREENWORKS.eco;